JusTTeam/validator-docs/Kava/Testnet/Configuring Your Node For Kava Testnet 14000.md

 minimum-gas-prices = "0.001ukava"
 ```
 ### Syncing Your Node
 To sync your node, you will use systemd, which manages the Kava daemon and automatically restarts it in case of failure.
 To use systemd, you will create a service file.
-Be sure to replace `<your_user>` with the user on your server:
 ```bash
 sudo tee /etc/systemd/system/kava.service > /dev/null <<'EOF'
 [Unit]
 Description=Kava daemon
 After=network-online.target

 [Service]
 User=$USER
 ExecStart=$HOME/go/bin/kava start
 Restart=on-failure
 RestartSec=3
 LimitNOFILE=4096

 [Install]
 WantedBy=multi-user.target
 EOF